PEM-Humboldt/gsi_analysis/README.md

 We suggest running the routines step by step, following the order of each script.
 Nevertheless, you can obtain the result for each dimenson independently.

-It is important that the base data will be used throughout the process, and that this data is stored in the root of the folder.
+The database must be stored in a root folder to be read throughout the process.

  ## Authors and contact